Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Hibert Scheme of a Pair of Skew Lines on Cubic Threefolds

-Next, we start to discuss the schemes parameterized by $H(Y)$ and supported on a single line, that is the type (II) and type (IV) schemes.
-It turns out that they corresponds to the type of lines on cubic threefold by "dividing by 2".
-Recall the following definition from \cite{CG}
+Next, we start to discuss the schemes parameterized by $H(X)$ and supported on a single line, that is, the type (II) and type (IV) schemes.
+It turns out that they correspond to the first and the second types of lines on cubic threefold.